BRINGING HOME A RESCUE DOG

 What to do when you take your rescue dog home

-Expert animal behaviourist Mark Vette once taught three SPCA dogs – Monty, Porter and Ginny – how to drive a car to show that rescue dogs are smart dogs.
-In fact, he has worked closely with rescues for 40 years!
-Today he shares his tips on how to make your dog’s transition from its rescue organisation to your home as smooth as possible.
+I once taught three SPCA dogs – Monty, Porter and Ginny – how to drive a car to show that rescue dogs are smart dogs.
+My TV show, Purina Pound Pups to Dog Stars also focused on rescuing dogs from shelters then training them up to be beautiful pets and stars in their own right.
+In fact, I have worked closely with rescues for 40 years!
+Today I’m sharing some tips on how to make your dog’s transition from its rescue organisation to your home as smooth as possible.

 If you are planning on adopting a rescue dog, the first thing I must say is thank you.
 You’re making a wonderful decision – in my experience, no one will love you better than a rescue dog and you can feel great that you’re giving a home to a dog in need.